osu-cass/whats-fresh-mobile/docs/source/user/list.rst

 =========

-Once Oregon's Catch has finished searching for vendors or merchandise, the results are displayed the list page.
+Once Oregon's Catch has finished searching for vendors or merchandise, the results are displayed on the list page.
 This page displays the search results in either one of two modes: vendors or products, depending on which sorting option was selected on the home page.